brunobouwman/brunobouwman/README.md

 ### Hi there 👋

-- 👨‍💻 Blockchain Engineer at CEIIA
+- 👨‍💻 Full-stack Developer at Holonym
 - 📫 How to reach me: brunofbouwman@gmail.com

 ##